 Diabetes and heart disease go hand in hand.

-Over time, high blood glucose can damage blood vessels and nerves that control the heart.
-Plaque deposits (cholesterol) can build up in the arteries and decrease blood flow to the heart causing heart disease.
+Diabetes can damage blood vessels and decrease blood flow to the heart causing heart disease.
 A lot can be done to reduce the risk of heart disease by managing your blood glucose, blood pressure, and cholesterol levels.